CarolCupas/carolcupaswebsite/_drafts/amigos-sin-fronteras.md

 ![](/images/CC Amistades arte.jpg)

-Honestly, they are a blessing and also as a second family that shows us we aren't alone.
+Honestly, they are a blessing and are a second family that shows us we aren't alone.
 Thanks!

-Certainly, I met people from different countries during the master's degree, and we shared nice experiences such as birthday celebrations, Christmas dinner, trips, etc. although many of them returned to their countries, I know our friendship will stay alive because the friendship doesn't know frontiers.
+Certainly, I met people from different countries during the master's degree, and we shared pleasant experiences such as birthdays, Christmas dinner, trips, etc. although many of them returned to their countries, I know our friendship will stay alive because friendship knows no borders.

 ![](/images/CC Next perfiles_diseño.jpg)